Tips for internet marketers to help increase productivity

 It’s hard to be more productive when you spend more time trying to figure out where things are.
 If you’re not accessing or using certain files, get rid of them or better yet, move them to an external drive or cloud storage.

 If you’ve been working online for a little while, there’s probably a good chance that your hard drive is packed with info products.
 (There’s probably a lot that you don’t use as well) If that’s the case, your hard drive will eventually become a grave yard for all those digital products.
-Spend some quality time and go through those products and organize the ones you want to keep and get rid of the rest.
-Keep it simple!

 Stop trying to do everything at once